 Before bringing any new furniture or accessories into your home, ensure you take proper measurements and create a floor plan for your space.
 There’s nothing worse than finding the most beautiful couch or chair that fits your color scheme perfectly, purchasing it, bringing it home, and finding out it does not fit in your room.

 A new piece of furniture should not just fit but be comfortable to use and leave adequate space for movement.
 Save yourself unnecessary aggravation and money and take the time to properly measure your space, write the dimensions down, and take them shopping with you!

 Focus on Lighting

-The lighting in your home is a huge part of your home and should be a focus when you are designing each room.
+Lighting is a huge part of your home and should be a focus when you are designing each room.
 Many people make lighting an afterthought.
-The light fixtures you choose and the bulbs you choose can have a profound effect on the feel and design of the space.
-Focus on putting up a variety of lights, from lamps to ceiling lights, to provide layers of soft light.
+The light fixtures you choose and the bulbs you decide on can profoundly affect the space’s feel and design.
+Focus on putting up various lights, from lamps to ceiling lights, to provide layers of soft light.

 Ensure that curtains or blinds can easily be opened to allow natural light into your home during the day, and use mirrors to spread natural light in rooms that don’t have many windows.